Lotpath/Strappy/README.md

     ```

 ###Then...
-* Execute these bower commands to install Strappy's dependencies:
+* With the bower.json file at the root of your project, execute this bower command to install Strappy's dependencies:

     ```
-    bower install bootstrap
-    bower install angular
-    bower install angular-route
-    bower install angular-sanitize
-    bower install angular-bootstrap
-    bower install angular-base64
-    bower install angular-local-storage
-    bower install font-awesome
+    bower install
     ```

 * Browse to the root of your web project and see the scaffolding for your Angular-based SPA with Bootstrap CSS!
-* By default, Strappy uses the Fake Authentication Service (`Authentication/fakeAuthenticationSvc.js`) which allows you to log in with demo/demo as the username and password.
+* By default, Strappy uses the Fake Authentication Service (`Infrastructure/Authentication/fake-authentication-service.js`) which allows you to log in with demo/demo as the username and password.

 ###Next Steps
 * Provide company and project logos to be displayed on `login.html`.
 * Find all instances of the string "Strappy" and replace with your project name.
-* In `index.html`, reference either the Basic (`Authentication/basicAuthenticationSvc.js`) or Token (`Authentication/tokenAuthenticationSvc.js`) Authentication Service.
+* In `index.html`, reference either the Basic (`Infrastructure/Authentication/basic-authentication-service.js`) or Token (`Infrastructure/Authentication/token-authentication-service.js`) Authentication Service.
-* In `Authentication/authentication.js`, specify the `authValidateUrl` and `authLoginUrl` settings.
+* In `Infrastructure/Authentication/authentication.js`, specify the `authValidateUrl` and `authLoginUrl` settings.
 * Use the Home and About modules as a template to create your own.

 ##The Files